Getting Started

 Tridiagonal Solver Backend

-To use the tridiagonal solver OPS API in applications and build example applications such as adi, adi_burger and adi_burger_3D the open source tridiagonal solver (scalar) library needs to be cloned and built from the Tridsolver repository.
+To use the tridiagonal solver OPS API in applications and build example applications such as adi, adi_burger and adi_burger_3D, the open source tridiagonal solver (scalar) library needs to be cloned and built from the Tridsolver repository.

 git clone https://github.com/OP-DSL/tridsolver.git

-Details on building scalar tridiagonal solver library can be found in the README file located at the appropriate subdirectory.
+Details on building the scalar tridiagonal solver library can be found in the README file located at the appropriate subdirectory.

 Obtaining OPS